 - Supporting the development of hapū and iwi management plans

 - Building staff awareness and understanding of the importance of cultural competency

 - Providing a conduit to improve or establish Council-Māori relationships.

-The Māori Policy Section has developed a Māori Engagement Toolkit for Regional Council staff to use to assist them in engaging with Māori.
+The Māori Policy Section has developed a Māori Engagement Charter for Regional Council staff to use to assist them in engaging with Māori.

 Bay of Plenty Regional Council (Māori Constituency Empowering) Act 2001 established the three Māori Constituencies.
 The Regional Council became the first territorial authority to provide for Māori representation in local government.
 Councillors are elected to each constituency by residents on the Māori electoral roll.
 Māori Councillors are members of Council and fully participate in our decision-making processes.

 Māori Committee of Council was established in 2006.
 Its primary function is to implement and monitor Council's legislative oblications to Māori.
 Māori Committee meetings are held on marae across the region to enhance participation.
 Committee members include three Māori Constituency Councillors, two general Councillors and the Council Chairman (ex-offico).
 Anyone is welcome at meetings of the Māori Committee.